-Please see some of my areas of research listed below.
-To view the citations of my research publications and conference presentations- please click on the document below.
+In addition, please see some of my areas of research listed below.
+To view the citations of my working papers, research publications and conference presentations- please click on the document below.
 Some of my research papers are available below.
 If you would like a copy of any of the other papers, please contact me.

 File Type: doc